kyle-n/kyle-n.github.io/posts/svelte-from-angular-perspective-for-svelte.md

 Everything in Angular is _useful_, but, as [Johanna Pearce](https://toot.cat/@johanna) pointed out in her great [ng-conf](https://ng-conf.org) talk last year (sadly not online), putting it all in the framework can be overwhelming.
 There's no progressive disclosure.

-SvelteKit is far more minimalist.
-It does components, and routing, and some state management, and... that's it.
-It'll ask if you want unit and end-to-end tests when generating a new project, but they're optional.
+SvelteKit is minimalist.
+It provides a Node server, routing, server-side rendering, components, some state management, and... that's it.
+Even the unit and end-to-end tests are optional.

 It's just so much less to learn.
 I would much rather teach Svelte than Angular to a team new to frontend.

 ### Full stack by default

 In recent years, frontend frameworks have become more full stack.
 It's not enough to have components.
 You have to have a way to serve them from a Node app.
-That lets you do [server-side rendering](https://www.reddit.com/r/Frontend/comments/vjok9v/what_is_server_side_rendering/) and share code with your JS backed.
+That lets you do [server-side rendering](https://www.reddit.com/r/Frontend/comments/vjok9v/what_is_server_side_rendering/) and share code with your JS backend.
 It's a really powerful way to create a full stack app quickly.

 Angular is adapting with [Angular Universal](https://github.com/angular/universal) and some [recent SSR improvements](https://blog.angular.io/introducing-angular-v17-4d7033312e4b).
 However, Angular Universal feels halfhearted compared to Next.js and SvelteKit.
 The latter two have more features and feel more production-ready.
 You can't even selectively prerender some routes with Angular Universal - it requires SSR for the whole app.

 ### No RxJS

 I was once out to dinner with some coworkers.
 We were discussing different programming languages and tools.
 One of my coworkers asked why functional programming has never caught on.
-People who try it love it, he said.
+People who try it love it, this coworker said.

 Our team lead, who's been in the industry for years, sighed.
 "For most people, functional programming is just too hard."